 Since you are going to be peeling off the shells, you may opt to remove the tails as well.

 It really doesn’t matter where your starting point is for peeling.
-But if you are new at this process, I recommend starting at the top, or the head end.
+But if you are new at this process, I recommend starting at the top, or the head end – working in this direction will be easier.

 Remove the shell and the legs up until the point where you reach the tail.
-Stop, or continue peeling.
+Stop now to keep the shell around the tails on, or continue peeling.
 You get to decide.

-Once the shells are removed, make an incision straight down the back using a small sharp knife, such as a paring knife.
+Once the shells are removed, make an incision straight down the back, following its natural curvature, using your knife.

 I would say “spine” instead of “back,” but I know one of you wiseacres will probably call me out, letting me know that invertebrates don’t have spines… Ha!